New York State Route 421: History

 After the Veterans' Mountain Camp was closed in the 1960s, the property was sold off to private owners, turning NY 971D into little more than a private drive.
 Thus, the road saw little use, handling less than 10 vehicles per day on average.
 As a result, the New York State Department of Transportation (NYSDOT) no longer considered the highway worthy of inclusion in the state highway system and began to take steps to remove the highway from the system.
 On February 22, 1999, NYSDOT sent a memorandum to the New York State Senate that laid out the groundwork for a bill which, if passed, would allow NYSDOT to remove NY 971D from the state highway system once it was able to transfer ownership and maintenance of the highway to another entity.
 A bill based on the memo was introduced in the State Senate on March 29 and eventually passed by the Senate and the New York State Assembly.
 The bill was signed into law by Governor George Pataki on July 27, 1999.
 The former routing of NY 971D is now officially a private drive.

+In January 1978, the state and St. Lawrence County, New York opened up about discussions to swap road mileage in the county.
+As part of the discussions, NY 184, NY 185, NY 186, NY 195, NY 345 and NY 421 would be transferred to St. Lawrence County.
+St. Lawrence would transfer 14 different county roads to the state.
+However, St. Lawrence County stated they did not like the offer of NY 421.
+A similar proposal in 1980 dropped NY 421 and NY 184 from the swap, and added NY 970M in the town of Lawrence.

+On January 17, 1980, the New York State Department of Transportation announced they would open bids to rebuild a stretch of NY 421 of 1.5 mi.
+This would be from a spot north of NY 30 to Horseshoe Pond Road.
+NY 421 would be widened from 16 ft wide to 20 ft wide with 3 ft wide gravel shoulders.
+The bridge over the Bog River would also receive new railings.
+The project went to John R. Dudley Construction of Cicero, New York at $559,689.32 (the lowest of nine bids).